Juanito-2115/Python-Projects/README.md

 Some of the libraries that are used in this repository are: NumPy, Pandas, Matplotlib, Seaborn, and Tkinter.

 This repository also demonstrates the use of Jupyter Notebooks.

+My email will be listed within the comments at the top of each code for any questions/feedback!